wichaisw/colt-algorithm-course/README.md

 ## Searching Algorithms
 ### Binary Search
-* eliminates half of the remaining elements at at time
+* eliminates half of the remaining elements at a time
 * only works on 'sorted' arrays
 * use divide and conquer
 * implementation